Kubernetes STIG Version Comparison

 Kubernetes Security Technical Implementation Guide

 Change to the /etc/kubernetes/manifests directory on the Kubernetes Master Node.
-Run the command: grep -i --authorization-mode * If the setting authorization-mode is not set in the Kubernetes API Server manifest file or is not set to “RBAC”, this is a finding.
+Run the command: grep -i insecure-port * If the setting insecure-port is not set to "0" or is not configured in the Kubernetes API server manifest file, this is a finding. finding.
+NOTE: --insecure-port flag has been deprecated and can only be set to 0, **This flag will be removed in v1.24.*

 Edit the Kubernetes API Server manifest file in the /etc/kubernetes/manifests directory on the Kubernetes Master Node.
-Set the value of “--authorization-mode” to “RBAC”.
+Set Node.
+Set the argument --insecure-port to "0".